Day 2 - 10th March 2009

 (Bali Galleria - Duty Free Shopping Mall.
 Our restaurant is at top right corner.)

-(we had grilled prawns, kicap fish, calamari and a rojak like dish - damn, i am hungry now!)
+(The huge statue of Rama in the middle of the roundabout outside Bali Galleria) (we had grilled prawns, kicap fish, calamari and a rojak like dish - damn, i am hungry now!)

 After dinner, our driver sent us back to the hotel.
 I am not sure whether did we go out after that.
 I do know that I dozed off pretty early too that night.